Frequently Asked Questions

-No, a debit card allows you to take money from your bank account.
+No, a debit card allows you to make manual payments.
 With a direct debit you give the University a signed instruction to take money from your UK bank account for an amount already advised to you and on a certain future date.

-If the payment has failed, we would ask you to contact Finance Shared Services immediately to arrange payment by an alternative method.
+If the payment has failed, we would ask you to contact Finance Shared Services on 01509 223538 immediately to arrange payment by an alternative method.

-What do I do if the Student Finance Company are paying some/all of my tuition fees?
+What do I do if the student loan company are paying some/all of my tuition fees?

-The Student Finance Company will advise the University of the Fees they are paying on your behalf and this will be reflected on the billing.
-We DO NOT require sight of either the Final Notification or the Payment Schedule.
+The Student Loan Company (SLC) will advise the University of the fees they are paying on your behalf and this will be reflected on the statement.
+We do not require sight of either the Final Notification or the Payment Schedule.

-Why does the statement say my Tuition Fees are payable by me when they will be paid by the Student Loan Company?
+Why does the statement say my tuition fees are payable by me when they will be paid by the student loans company?

 If the Student Finance Company require confirmation of attendance (tuition fees) and registration (maintenance loan) this process is dealt with by the Student Enquiries Office, which is on the ground floor of the Rutland Building.
 T: 01509 222491.

 I have already paid my fees, have you received the money?

-If the money is not already on your student account, to enable us to trace the payment we need to know the date the payment was made, where the payment was made from, how the payment was made i.e. bank transfer, cheque and the amount remitted.
+If the money is not already on your student account, to enable us to trace the payment we need to know the payment date, the payment method, and the payment amount remitted.

-Unfortunately sometimes the University receives payments that do not include the student reference number and so is unable to trace which student the monies should be allocated to.
+Unfortuately sometimes the University receives payments that do not include the student reference number and is unable to trace which student the monies should be allocated to.
 We suggest you contact your sponsor and ask for confirmation of the date and amount of the payment they made.
-Please forward this information to firstname.lastname@example.org and the finance office will try to locate the payment.
+Please forward this information to the Finance Office at email@example.com who will then try to locate the payment.

 Why is my online card payment failing?